 - Do not pre-bake/blind-bake.
 The original directions call for freezing before baking.
 That step is not necessary for this tart, but do make sure the filled tart pan is well-chilled before pouring in the cheesecake batter.

-- In the bowl of your stand mixer fitted with the paddle attachment, mix the cream cheese on low speed until smooth.
+- In the bowl of your stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, mix the cream cheese on low speed until smooth.
 Scrape the bowl and beater as necessary.

 - Add the sugar, salt, lemon zest, chai baking spice and vanilla extract and continue to mix until well incorporated and smooth.

 - Mix in the sour cream completely followed by the eggs, one at a time.
 Scrape the bowl and beater as necessary.

 - Pour the cheesecake batter into the pan.
 It will only fill the crust about halfway.
 The rest of the room is for the apples.

 - Place the filled crust in the fridge while you deal with the apples.

 - Leave the apples unpeeled unless you can't deal with apple peel.